padawin/git-svn-commands/README.md

 ### Usage

 ```
-git svnbackup local-<branch-name>
+git svnbackup
 ```

-The branch <branch-name> will be backed up as <branch-name>-backup.
+The current branch will be backed up as <branch-name>-backup.
 **This must be run before doing git svn dcommit.**

 ### Improvements